 Public Radio 101

-As the broadcast arm of Northern Illinois University, Northern Public Radio is concerned with helping students develop professionally and advance their career skills.
+As the broadcast arm of Northern Illinois University, Northern Public Radio is concerned with helping students and members of the community develop professionally and advance their career skills.

 Over the course of three evenings, students in this workshop are introduced to the principles and ethics of public radio, the basic practices of planning and gathering news stories, and recording and producing those stories for broadcast.

-If you are interested in joining us for the Spring 2018 seminar, send your resume and cover letter explaining your aspirations to Victor Yehling at firstname.lastname@example.org with "Public Radio 101" in the subject line.
+If you are interested, send your resume and cover letter explaining your aspirations to Jenna Dooley at firstname.lastname@example.org with "Public Radio 101" in the subject line.
 You do not need previous newsroom experience.